-IXCHEL are simmering with excitement to present a super limited single release from the formidable Yazz Ahmed entitled ‘A Shoal of Souls’.
+IXCHEL are proud to present a super limited single release from the formidable Yazz Ahmed entitled ‘A Shoal of Souls’.

 The release marks the final chapter of her 2017 ‘La Saboteuse’ - an explosive album that turned heads worldwide, scooped numerous best of ’17 lists, as well as becoming a heavyweight UN certified UNESCO album of the decade.
 High praise for an artist on her second full length release.

 ‘A Shoal of Souls’ cements the formidable relationship that has been established between Yazz and Sophie Bass.
 Sophie is one of the most exciting illustrators currently operating worldwide; still in her twenties, her enlivening work across the Jazz scene has already sparked comparisons with Reid Miles.
 She was given free response to create the stunning four panel gatefold artwork for La Saboteuse, before being tasked to remix her own artwork where she captured the electronic rhythm and groove of the Hector Plimmer, DJ Khalab and Blacksea Não Maya reworks for the genre-breaking ‘La Saboteuse Remixed’ EP.

 Music is intrinsic to Sophie’s creative process, fuelling her distinctive style that embodies symbolism and social justice.
 On seeing her music visually “come alive” Yazz was overwhelmingly inspired to create, this feeling best captured in Yazz’s presentation of the movement to Sophie.